 Where is the best place to save photos?
 How to store photos

-Also, the question of where it is better to store photographs in electronic form is relevant not only for photographers.
+Also the question is where is it better to store photos in in electronic format relevant not only for photographers.
 Today, every second person always has a smartphone with a built-in camera.
-Some amateurs take dozens of pictures every day.
-Yes, and sometimes it’s also faster for a photographer to get a phone and catch a random funny shot than to get his own, turn it on, set it up and miss an interesting shot.
+Some fans take dozens of photographs every day.
+And for a photographer, sometimes it’s also faster to take out his phone and catch a random funny shot than to take out his own camera, turn it on, set it up, and miss an interesting shot.

-This article made a small overview of cloud storage in 2015, which I myself actively use.
+This article is made short review cloud storages from 2015, which I actively use myself.

 Dropbox

-Dropbox is the first cloud storage that I started using, which is why it is in the first place in this article.
+Dropbox is the first cloud storage I started using, which is why it comes first in this article.
 Dropbox is far from the largest cloud storage where you can store photos on the Internet.

-Only 2 gigabytes of space are provided free of charge.
-To date, this is very little to store photos.
-But I already use it out of habit, and not so much for photos as for storing documents and quickly accessing them from any device.
+They provide only 2 gigabytes of space for free.
+Today this is very little for storing photos.
+But I use it out of habit, and not so much for photographs as for storing documents and quickly accessing them from any device.

 You can also invite friends to use dropbox and thereby expand your free space, but these are insignificant numbers.

-Owners of Samsung and HTC phones have a nice bonus of an additional 48 gigabytes of free storage in the dropbox.
+Holders Samsung phones and HTC have a nice bonus of an additional 48 gigabytes of free storage in Dropbox.

-The dropbox client has both a desktop version and a mobile version.
+The Dropbox client has both a version for computers and a version for mobile devices.
 You will always have access to your photos if there is internet nearby.

-In order to use Dropbox cloud storage, it is enough to indicate your email address during registration.
+In order to use Dropbox cloud storage, you just need to indicate your email address when registering.

 Perhaps these are all its advantages.
 Use: www.dropbox.com